 Our staff provide a varied range of specialisms, from printmaking, painting, textiles and sculpture to photography.

 The Lower school have a generous allocation of lessons which allows them to experience a rich and exciting variety of techniques, with the promotion of strong drawing skills at the core of each project.
 Textiles, painting, printmaking and sculpture are all part of the curriculum.
-Do peruse the attached link to Key stage 3 images to see examples of the students work.
 We teach both art and photography at GCSE and A level.
 Workshops and trips are provided throughout the courses at exam level to support and explore new approaches.
 Weekly after school periods as well as Sunday studios give additional support.

 Head of Department: Ms Lucy Richards